Favorite Hidden Gems in Raleigh, N.C.

 In North Raleigh, you’ll find a humble Korean restaurant in a quiet shopping center attracting a fair amount of attention from lovers of Korean fried chicken and BBQ.
 Soo Café, with its simple, homespun décor, entices patrons with staples like crispy tempura vegetables, bibimbap and, of course, craveable spicy fried chicken wings doused in a soy-garlic sauce.
 Drop in for an unforgettable meal or order to-go; just don’t pass this hidden gem by.

 Black & White Coffee Roasters endeavors to bring exciting coffee to the people and boy do they deliver.
 Just like their black-and-white panda logo, the shop wholeheartedly believes that coffee should be simple and taste great no matter how you drink it.
 Black & White roasts new single-origin beans and beautiful complex blends sure to convert even the most avid coffee lovers.
-You won’t regret making a pit stop by their location in downtown Wake Forest.
+You won’t regret making a pit stop by their locations in downtown Wake Forest and Rolesville.

 Third Place should probably be one of the first places you think of when it comes to delectable dishes, delightful baristas, local art and handmade crafts.
 Set in a nondescript spot along Glenwood Ave., this offbeat oasis is begging to be discovered and enjoyed.
 Come relax with a cup of joe and a bite to eat while also enjoying the art, antiques and exotic décor of warmly-hued walls, rich red Oriental rugs and exotic glass lanterns.